Kampi/ESP32-SIM70XX/README.md

 ### CoAP

 This demo demo is sending and receiving data to and from a CoAP server.
-The demo ends after data from the UDP server were received.
+The demo ends after data from the CoAP server were received.

 #### Prepare the CoAP server